 The Once and Future Profession: Autonomy, Intellectualism, and Obligation

-There are three critical elements that define the modern legal profession: autonomy, intellectualism, and obligation.
+Three critical elements will define the modern legal profession: autonomy, intellectualism, and obligation.
 The first of these elements is the personal autonomy that should protect the professional in her role as independent counselor, guide, and confidant.
-Autonomy has eroded due to increased billing expectations, commoditization of practice, efficiencies of technology, and decreased investment in lawyer training.
-Other industries, such as those in the technology industries have improved employee autonomy even as law has regressed.
-Intellectualism, the second element, reflected the critical intellectual role that lawyers once played as thought leaders.
-Unfortunately, a systemic attack on intellectualism which began during the McCarthy hearings has continued with ever-greater impact, stripping public figures and civic leaders of their roles as public intellectuals who supported a civil society through their insights and rigorous debate.
-The third element is the professional obligation to uphold justice, a concept that is perhaps the most discussed and whose absence has been noted for centuries.
-As law schools look to shape the next generation of lawyers, they must reinvigorate these three attributes and establish a new legal profession committed to them.
+Autonomy has eroded due to increased billing expectations, commoditization of practice, efficiencies of technology, and a comparison with more autonomous environments in the technology industries.
+Intellectualism, the second element, was once the critical intellectual role that lawyers played as thought leaders.
+Unfortunately, a systemic attack on intellectualism, which began during the McCarthy hearings, has continued with ever-greater impact, stripping public figures and civic leaders of their roles as public intellectuals, leading society with their insights and rigorous debate.
+The third element is the professional obligation to uphold justice, a concept that is perhaps the most discussed and its absence noted for centuries.
+The ideal of the lawyer’s obligation often falls far short of its reality, and the dissonance leaves lawyers frustrated.
+While this reality may have always been the case, the related changes to the accepted norms of equality and justice have made this a much more poignant concern.
+As law schools look to shape the next generation of lawyers, we must reinvigorate these three attributes and establish a new legal profession that commits to them.
+The practicing bar, our trade association representatives, and our elected judiciary will be powerless to make this transition.
+Law school deans, faculties, and administrations are therefore the primary voices for change.
 The vehicle is a new legal services approach that funds law students’ tuition in exchange for years of moderate-pay legal service.
-The article outlines the case for a restructuring of legal services for the poor and middle class, to help close the justice gap, assure meaningful representation for both criminal and civil justice needs, and through this training, restore the attributes of autonomy, intellectualism, and obligation to the profession.
-Through this approach, participating students will receive free legal education in exchange for participating in a Peace Corps modeled program that provides legal services to those with demonstrated need.

 Suggested Citation: Suggested Citation